craigbarnes/dte/docs/dte-syntax.md

 # Sub-syntaxes

-Sub-syntaxes are useful when same the states are needed in many contexts.
+Sub-syntaxes are useful when the same states are needed in many contexts.

 Sub-syntax names must be prefixed with `.`.
 It's recommended to also use the main syntax name in the prefix.
 For example `.c-comment` if `c` is the main syntax.

-A sub-syntax is a syntax in which some destination state's name is `END`. `END` is a special state name that is replaced by the state given at another syntax.
+A sub-syntax is a syntax in which some destination state's name is `END`. `END` is a special state name that is replaced by the state specified in another syntax.

 Example: